Introduction

 © Peter Higginbotham.

 In the 1850s and 60s, complaints were growing about the conditions in many London workhouses.
 Figures such as Florence Nightingale, Louisa Twining, and the medical journal The Lancet, were particularly critical of the treatment of the sick in workhouses which was frequently in insanitary conditions and with most of the nursing care provided by untrained and often illiterate female inmates.
 Eventually, parliament passed the Metropolitan Poor Act which required workhouse hospitals to be on sites separate from the workhouse.
 The Metropolitan Asylums Board (MAB) was also set up to look after London's poor suffering from infectious diseases or mental disability.
-The smallpox and fever hospitals set up by the MAB were eventually opened up to all London's inhabitants and became the country's first state hospitals, laying the foundations for the National Health Service which began in 1948.
+The smallpox and fever hospitals set up by the MAB were eventually opened up to all London's inhabitants and became the country's first state hospitals.
+Similar developments gradually took place across the country, with the sick poor increasingly referred for treatment in their union infirmary without having to first be a workhouse inmate.
+In many places, the workhouse infirmary became the local free hospital for those unable to pay for private medical care, so laying the foundations for Britain's National Health Service which began in 1948.

 Holborn Union Infirmary, 2003